HelloZeroNet/Documentation/docs/faq.md

 #### How can I register a .bit domain?

 You can register .bit domains using [Namecoin](https://namecoin.info/).
-You can manage your domains using the client's GUI or by the [command line interface](http://christopherpoole.github.io/registering-a-.bit-domain-with-namecoin/).
+Manage your domains using the client's GUI or by the [command line interface](http://christopherpoole.github.io/registering-a-.bit-domain-with-namecoin/).

 After the registration done you have to edit your domain's record by adding a zeronet section to it, eg.: